The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Shopping in Charlottesville, and shopping locally in general, helps build an accepting, welcoming and fun community.
 Consumer support also helps to keep a large number of Charlottesville residents employed and encourages other businesses to move to town.
 The push to shop locally has been a strong one for this reason.
+A recent Bankrate survey found 61% of holiday shoppers plan to shop on Small Business Saturday.
 Today, we’ll look at a few of the thriving small businesses Charlottesville has to offer.

 The Downtown Mall